soniamartis/my-qt-list/kafka/easy/file1.md

 1. What is min ISR
 2. How is replication factor related to the ISR
-3. If we set the replication factor to 4 and min ISR to 3 and 2 brokers are unavailable, which process gets impacted, the producer or the consumer and why
+3. What will happen if we set the replication factor to 4 and min ISR to 3 and 2 brokers are unavailable
-4. What is consumer group in kafka
+4. What is a consumer group in kafka
 5. Can multiple consumer groups subscribe to a topic
 7. What happens if we have 3 partitions in a topic and 4 consumers
 8. What happens if we have 3 partitions in a topic and 2 consumers